jommarqs/talkdesk-js-class/02-unidirectional-data-flow.md

 # 2. Unidirectional data flow

-Instead of jumping straight to handling DOM element, let's keep the data of our application in a separate object.
+Instead of jumping straight to DOM manipulation, let's keep the data of our application in a separate object.
 For now we'll have some sample todos.

 ```js
 const model = {